dapr/docs/howto/use-w3c-tracecontext/README.md

 A unified approach for propagating trace data improves visibility into the behavior of distributed applications, facilitating problem and performance analysis.
 The interoperability provided by trace context is a prerequisite to manage modern micro-service based applications.

-Please refer complete W3C context specifications [here](https://www.w3.org/TR/trace-context/).
+Please refer complete [W3C trace context](https://www.w3.org/TR/trace-context/) specifications here.

 ## W3C Trace Headers